tlk/beoplay-macos-remote-gui/README.md

 ![Screenshot](./screenshot.jpg)

 This app can be used to adjust the sound volume on connected speakers and to control music playback and radio stations.
 It works well with the original B&O iOS app and other connected apps such as Spotify and Deezer.
 Your speakers are automatically discovered on the local network via Bonjour.
-B&O Radio favorite stations are fetched from the device..
+B&O Radio favorite stations are automatically fetched from the device.